 I don’t know what I think about that.
 If you look through medieval wine recipes, it seems like they mostly made really dry wines and sweetened them according to taste.

-While it is true that medieval brewers and vintners would not have had the luxury of going out and purchasing different types of yeast, they they would have known the qualities of the yeasts they used.
-So I will end this by telling you about some of the yeasts I have worked with.
+While it is true that medieval brewers and vintners would not have had the luxury of going out and purchasing different types of yeast, they would have known the qualities of the yeasts they used.
+I will end this by telling you about some of the yeasts I have worked with.

 It tolerates a temperature range anywhere from 50-95 so it’s nice if you don’t’ have AC or good climate control in your brewing area.
 This is the yeast to use if you are going all in on your primary ferment or if you have a stuck fermentation.
 Chances are it is going to eat up all of your sugar and you are going to have to backsweeten.
 Alcohol Tolerance 18-20%

-71B-1122 – This yeast can is can metabolize malic acid turning it into ethanol.
+71B-1122 – This yeast can metabolize malic acid turning it into ethanol.
 This is nice because it mellows the acidic bite of wines or melomels made with acidic fruits.
 This is what I use for fruit wines.
 Alcohol Tolerance 14%

 KIV-1116 – This is good for ciders and light fruits, because it is a competitive yeast which means it will fight off any wild yeasts.
-It holds the fruit flavor longer than most, and produces a nice floral ester flavor.
+It holds the fruit flavor longer than most and produces a nice floral ester flavor.
 It’s a good yeast to use for fermenting at lower temperatures and can unstick a fermentation stalled due to cold.
 Alcohol Tolerance 18%

 Red Star Yeasts

-Premier Blanc (Champagne Yeast) – This a strain of Saccharomyces bayanus that has high alcohol tolerance and handles free sulfur dioxide.
+Premier Blanc (Champagne Yeast) – This is a strain of Saccharomyces bayanus that has high alcohol tolerance and handles free sulfur dioxide.
 It can be used for melomels, whites, reds, and fruit juices that don’t have a high acidity.
 If you are making a melomel from a highly acidic fruit, I would use the Lalvin 71B-1122.

 Cuvee Yeast This is Red Star’s answer to EC-1118, so I don’t bother with it, but it works a lot the same way.